-Name and Principal Position Year Salary (\$) Bonus (\$) Stock Awards (\$) - Non-Equity Incentive Plan Compensation (\$) Change in Pension Value And Nonqualified Deferred Compensation Earnings (\$) All Other Compensation (\$) Total (\$)

-Philip S Sassower, 2020 -(1) \$25,926 29265

-Co-Chairman and CEO 2019 -(1) -

-Michael Engmann, 2020 -(2) \$25,926 \$25,926

-President and COO 2019 -(2)

-Andrea Goren, 2020 -(3) \$25,926 \$25,926

-CFO 2019 -(3)
+Name and Principal Salary Bonus Stock Awards Awards Non-Equity Incentive Plan Compensation Earnings Compensation Total Position Year (\$) (\$) (\$) (\$) (4) (\$) (\$) (\$) (\$) Philip S Sassower, 2021 -(1) - \$25,926 - - - \$25,926 Co-Chairman and CEO 2020 -(1) - - - - Michael Engmann, 2021 -(2) \$25,926 - - - \$25,926 President and COO 2020 -(2) - - - - - - Andrea Goren, 2021 -(3) - - \$25,926 - - - \$25,926 CFO 2020 -(3) - - - - - - -

-- Mr. Sassower was appointed Chairman of the Board and Chief Executive Officer on August 5, 2010, and Co-Chairman since October 2015.
-Mr. Sassower receives no compensation. - 2.
-Mr. Engmann was appointed President and Chief Operating Officer on May 15, 2017.
-Mr. Engmann receives no salary compensation from the Company. - 3.
-Mr. Goren was appointed Chief Financial Officer on December 7, 2010.
-Mr. Goren receives no compensation from the Company. - 4.
-The amounts, if any, provided in this column represent the aggregate grant date fair value of option awards granted to our officers, as calculated in accordance with FASB ASC Topic 718, Stock Compensation.
+1. Mr. Sassower was appointed Chairman of the Board and Chief Executive Officer on August 5, 2010, and Co-Chairman since October 2015.
+Mr. Sassower receives no salary compensation.

+2. Mr. Engmann was appointed Chief Financial Officer on June of 2021 and President and Chief Operating Officer on May 15, 2017.
+Mr. Engmann receives no salary compensation from the Company.

+3. Mr. Goren resigned as Chief Financial Officer in June of 2021.
+Mr. Goren received no compensation from the Company.

+4. The amounts, if any, provided in this column represent the aggregate grant date fair value of option awards granted to our officers, as calculated in accordance with FASB ASC Topic 718, Stock Compensation.
 In accordance with applicable regulations, the value of such options does not reflect an estimate for features related to service-based vesting used by the Company for financial statement purposes.

 Mr. Engmann is retained by the Company without an agreement.
-Mr. Engmann's service as Co-Chairman and Chief Operating Officer is month to month.
-Mr. Engmann is currently entitled to receive a cash sum payment of \$5,000 per month.
+Mr. Engmann's service as Chief Financial Officer and Co-Chairman and Chief Operating Officer is month to month.
+Mr. Engmann is currently entitled to receive a cash sum payment of \$6,500 per month.
 The Company has agreed to pay Mr. Engmann for reasonable and documented out of pocket expenses incurred for Services rendered by him, as long as he obtains written approval of the Company prior to incurring any significant expense.

-Mr. Goren is retained by the Company through an Advisory Services Agreement (the "SGP Agreement") with SG Phoenix LLC ("SGP").
+Mr. Goren and Mr. Sassower are retained by the Company through an Advisory Services Agreement (the "SGP Agreement") with SG Phoenix LLC ("SGP").
 Mr. Goren and Mr. Sassower are managing members of SGP.
 The initial term of the SGP Agreement was two years and it automatically renews for additional one year periods upon the same terms and conditions unless either party notifies the other in writing of its intent to terminate at least 90 days prior to the then-current term.
-SGP currently is entitled to receive a cash sum payment of \$7,500 ("SGP Fee") per month.
+SGP currently is entitled to receive a cash sum payment of \$6,500 ("SGP Fee") per month.
 In addition, SGP is eligible for, but not entitled to receive, an annual cash performance fee of up to thirty-five percent (35%) of the SGP Fee during a given year or prorated portion thereof.
 Such performance fee, if any, would be awarded based upon the sole discretion of the Company's Board of Directors.
 No performance fee was paid to SGP in 2020.
 Under the SGP Agreement, SGP furnishes, at its own expense, all materials and equipment necessary to carry out the terms of the SGP Agreement.
 The Company has agreed to pay SGP for reasonable and documented out of pocket expenses incurred for services rendered by SGP during the term of the SGP Agreement, as long as SGP obtains written approval of the Company prior to incurring any significant expense.